dioxfile/FARS-FRIS/README.md

 ### To assess risk using FRIS, follow these steps:
   * Loading a Database: Use the command load('inputs.mat'); in Octave or Matlab to load the database.
 This database is used to test FRIS.

-### Assess the Risks: Use the function evalfis(fris,[],100); to assess risks based on the loaded database.
-Change Defuzzification Method: You can change the defuzzification method using one of the following commands:
-     * fis.defuzzificationMethod = 'mom';
-     * fis.defuzzificationMethod = 'centroid';

-### Save Results: After evaluating the risks, you can save the obtained results using one of the following commands:
-     * Octave: save -V7 outputs.mat results;
-     * MatLab: save('outputs.mat', 'results');

 ## How to can I use FRIS on GNU Octave and MATLAB?
     * First - run GNU Octave or MATLAB;
     * Second - On line 15 of sirf.m change the code from for i=1:5000 to for i=1:1 (since we are only going to run one input (e.g., SP=56%, S=46%, and P=61 %)